ebowwa/irl/docs/Setup_README.md

    ```
    This will generate a public URL for your local server, which can be accessed externally.

+4. Build and Run the iOS App

+    Open Xcode.
-4. Open Xcode, build, and run the app.
+    Build and run the app.

 ## Usage